averageflow/averageflow.github.io/about.md

 ### Me in 10 seconds

-I am a software engineer specialized in back-end development with Go, MySQL, TypeScript, Java, Groovy, Shell scripting and NGINX configurations, as well as FreeBSD enthusiast and aspiring Jails and rc.d professional, and Linux connaisseur.
+I am a software engineer specialized in back-end development with Java, Haskell, Go, MySQL, TypeScript, Java, Groovy, Shell scripting and NGINX configurations, as well as FreeBSD enthusiast and aspiring Jails and rc.d professional, and Linux connaisseur.

 I like Distributed Tracing and understand observability might be critical for corporations.